ShanKonduru/VertxGit/README.md

 Note that: config.getInteger() method, is reading the value for HTTP port configuration which is being loaded from an external conf.json file.

-Now let's produce JSON object as a response in an HTTP server using a verticle:
+### Now let's produce JSON object as a response in an HTTP server using a verticle

 ```java
 import io.vertx.core.AbstractVerticle;
 import io.vertx.core.DeploymentOptions;